rhedgeco/UnityShadowVolumeGenerator/README.md

 ## Limitations
 - Limited to URP 11 and up with forward renderer.
 URP 11 reintroduced screen space shadows.
 - Only renders shadows from main sun source
-- Only works with 2 manifold meshes (scheduled to be fixed)
 - Does not currently work with skinned meshes

 ## What are Shadow Volumes?